capjamesg/visionscript/README.md

 The inspiration behind this project was to build a simple way of doing one-off tasks.

 Consider a scenario where you want to run zero-shot classification on a folder of images.
-With VisionScript, you can do this in two lines of code:
+With VisionScript, you can do this in three lines of code:

 ```
 In["./images"]
     Classify["cat", "dog"]
+    Say[]
 ```

 VisionScript is not meant to be a full programming language for all vision tasks, rather an abstract way of doing common tasks.